-- STEM curricular support to Baltimore City schools, including a partnership with Barclay Elementary/Middle School, Engineering Innovation, college-level STEM educational programs for students from across the country aimed at increasing representation of women and minorities in STEM education and careers.
+- STEM curricular support to Baltimore City schools, including a partnership with Barclay Elementary/Middle School, Engineering Innovation Pre-College Programs, and college-level STEM educational programs for students from across the country aimed at increasing representation of women and minorities in STEM education and careers.

-- Whiting Internships in Science & Engineering (WISE), providing hands-on research opportunities in WSE faculty labs and mentorship for students in Baltimore City schools.
+- The Whiting Internships in Science & Engineering (WISE) Program, which provides hands-on research opportunities in WSE faculty labs and mentorship for students in Baltimore City schools.

 Department of Computer Science Outreach

-- North American Computational Linguistics Olympiad (NACLO), a competition for students in grades 6-12 that introduces them to challenges in the field of computational linguistics
+- The department participates in North American Computational Linguistics Olympiad (NACLO), a competition for students in grades 6–12 that introduces them to challenges in the field of computational linguistics.

-- Students and faculty attend diversity-focused computing conferences, including the Grace Hopper Celebration of Women in Computing and the ACM Richard Tapia Celebration of Diversity in Computing.
+- Students and faculty attend diversity-focused computing conferences, including the Grace Hopper Celebration of Women in Computing and the CMD-IT/ACM Richard Tapia Celebration of Diversity in Computing.